 His first book, The Coinage of Southern England 796–865 was called ‘a landmark achievement’, and his book Money and Power in Anglo-Saxon England: the Southern English Kingdoms, 757–865 won the Best First Monograph prize of the International Society of Anglo-Saxonists in 2013.
 He was lead editor (with Martin Allen and Elina Screen) of Early Medieval Monetary History.
-Studies in Honour of Mark Blackburn, which has been described in reviews as a ‘splendid memorial volume … a dynamic, rewarding and coherent volume’.
+Studies in Honour of Mark Blackburn..

 Rory has been interviewed for television by the BBC and ITV and has been consulted by or published in The Daily Mail, The Guardian and The Telegraph.